Dennis James: Early career and life

 James often addressed the TV audience as "Mother", a practice he had begun when discussing the finer points of wrestling during his sports broadcasts.
-He feared the men in the audience would be insulted by the implication that they didn't already know the rules (even if they didn't), but would accept that James was merely explaining things for the benefit of women viewers.
+He feared the men in the audience would be insulted by the implication that they didn't already know the rules (even if they didn't), but would accept that James was merely explaining things for the benefit of women watching.

 Game show career

-James started his game show hosting career with the first network game show Cash and Carry on the Dumont network from 1946 to 1947.
+James started his game show hosting career with the first network game show, Cash and Carry, on the DuMont network from 1946 to 1947.
 During the 1953–54 season, James was the announcer of the quiz program Judge for Yourself, which aired on NBC, with Fred Allen as the emcee.

 In 1956, he and Bert Parks hosted the ABC musical game show Stop the Music.
 In 1956, James emceed High Finance on CBS in which contestants answered current events questions to build up a jackpot for prizes.

 James also appeared with Bill Leyden in the 1962–64 NBC quiz program Your First Impression.
 James's game show hosting duties spanned four decades, as he presided over shows such as The Name's the Same, Haggis Baggis, People Will Talk, and PDQ, and the talent shows Chance of a Lifetime and Your All-American College Show.
 James was the official commercial presenter of the one-episode You're in the Picture, and appeared on the subsequent "apology" episode as well.
 His last new game show hosting gig was the NBC daytime revival of Name That Tune (1974–75).

 James was a regular substitute host for Monty Hall on Let's Make a Deal beginning in January 1972, when he caught the attention of Mark Goodson and Bill Todman, who were putting together The New Price Is Right for syndication; the new format would incorporate the original format from 1956 to 1965 with elements from Let's Make a Deal.
 James and Goodson co-hosted a promotional film, selling stations on the 1972 revival of the show, which was originally hosted by James's fellow TV pioneer Bill Cullen.
 CBS (at the time re-entering the game show market after four years without any) agreed to pick up a daytime version of the show, but, due to contractual obligations, asked Truth or Consequences host Bob Barker, to host.
 Barker took the daytime show, which he hosted until 2007, while James hosted a weekly version for the syndicated market, which usually aired on local stations in the "access period" leading into prime time and was thus known as "the nighttime Price Is Right".
 On the nighttime Price Is Right, James was reunited with another DuMont Television Network host, Johnny Olson, who served as announcer.
-James hosted the weekly show from 1972 to 1977.
-James also filled in for Barker during four daytime episodes in December 1974, becoming the first substitute host of the CBS version.
+James hosted the weekly show from 1972 to 1977; he also filled in for Barker during four daytime episodes in December 1974, becoming the first substitute host of the CBS version.
 James's departure from the nighttime show in 1977 marked the end of his game show career.